What Is Your Most Valuable Asset?

 Building 324

+It was a bright meeting room in Building 324 on the DTU campus.
+Lots of glass, clean Scandinavian lines, natural light flooding in.
+A whiteboard on one wall, a projector on the other.
 Every semester, a new cohort of master’s students would start their thesis projects under my PhD advisor, Rasmus Paulsen.
 I helped with supervision, so I sat in on these kickoff meetings.
-Ten to twenty students, all sharp, all eager, all convinced they were about to do the most important six months of their academic lives.
+Ten to twenty students, sharp and eager, convinced they were about to do the most important six months of their academic lives.
 They were right about that part.

 Rasmus had everyone introduce themselves.
 Then, without much ceremony, he asked the room a question: